roobottom/roobottom-2020/_source/photos/2005-05-22-great-north-run.md

   alt: Paul with his medal after completing the Great North Run

 ---
 Paul did the Great North Run!
 Kris and I went to support him.
-What a chap, his time was 1:12:59.
+What a champ, his time was 1:12:59.